 All pretty simple and straight forward!

 If you have had bbq pork before, this recipe is similar in idea.
 A good example is when you order pork fried rice at a Chinese restaurant and you see that pink outside on the pork.
-This kebob is just like that only we are using cherries for the flavor.
+These pork kebobs are just like that only we are using cherries for the flavor.

-This sticky bbq sauce should not be considered exclusive to this recipe and can be used with many other dishes.
+This cherry bbq sauce should not be considered exclusive to this recipe and can be used with many other meat dishes.

-Some great uses for this sticky cherry bbq sauce:
+Some great uses for this cherry bbq sauce

 - grilled hamburgers